 I have been at company meetings several times and have watched a key executive walk into the room, pass by everyone, and go across the room to speak only to other executives.
 It was as if the “small people” weren’t worth addressing or acknowledging.
 Shocking and foolish.
 In my opinion, this is a big strategic error and can and will create resentment.

 I once observed the founder of a Fortune 500 company work a room of 250 people, and he made it a point to speak to each person and shake everyone’s hand.
 This created a buzz of energy in the room; everyone felt appreciated and honored.
-When you are working daily or in one of your offices, do you take the time to say hello to people as you pass them?
+Do you take the time to say hello to people as you pass them?
 If not, do you at least nod to give them positive nonverbal signals?

 Acknowledge their effort.